 - The medical necessity of your admission to a hospital or other covered facility must be preauthorized prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
-Otherwise, the benefits payable will be reduced by \$500. - Prior authorization is required for outpatient treatment beyond 10 visits per person, per calendar year, and day or after care treatment (partial hospitalization).
+Otherwise, benefits will be reduced by \$500. - Prior authorization is required for outpatient treatment and day or after care treatment (partial hospitalization).
+In order to maximize your benefits, your provider must submit a treatment plan to CIGNA/CareAllies prior to your 9th outpatient visit.
+In determining when your treatment plan must be submitted, we count all outpatient psychotherapy visits, even if you use different providers.
+When we approve the treatment plan, we will give your provider authorization for additional visits.
+If you change providers, a new treatment plan must be submitted.
 If preauthorization is not obtained, we will reduce our Plan allowance by 20%.